frivas/alexa-s3-persistence-python/README.md

 I thought it is a nice feature to have and decided to check the documentation of ASK SDK for Python and did not found something similar to what German showed.
 I thought of giving it a try and in this short article I am going to describe how a possible implementation of this feature can be done using, or reusing I should day, already existent SDK features.

 **Disclaimer: This is not officially supported.
 Use it at your own risk.
-The implementation is probably not the best.
+The implementation can be improve, definitely.
 I wrote a very short proposal as a feature request in** [ASK SDK for Python Data Persistence in S3](https://github.com/alexa/alexa-skills-kit-sdk-for-python/issues/57).

 # In this article you will find:
 - A description of the module ASK SDK S3 Persistence.